sebastienrousseau/audioanalyser/README.md

 Ensure that your Azure credentials and other configurations are correctly set in a `.env` file in the root directory.
 Please refer to the `env.example` file for the required environment variables.

 ![divider][divider]

+## Modules

+### Audio Recorder Module

+This module is designed for audio recording.
+It includes the `audio_recorder` main function, which initiates the audio recording process, leveraging the `Config` class for loading settings from a `.env` file and the `AudioRecorder` class for managing the recording process.

+#### Functionality

+- Ensures the audio recording environment is correctly set up.
+- Validates input and output directories.
+- Validates audio settings.
+- Generates output file paths for recorded audio.

+### Analyze Text Files Module

+This module is designed for analyzing text files using Azure Text Analytics.
+It leverages the `Config` class for setting up the environment and the `TextAnalysis` class for performing and managing text analytics.

+#### Functionality

+- **Config Class:**
+  - Sets up environment variables for Azure Language services.
+  - Validates the presence of required environment variables for analysis.

+- **TextAnalysis Class:**
+  - Performs text analytics tasks, such as sentiment analysis and entity recognition.
+  - Processes text for analysis, including handling associated filenames.
+  - Saves analysis results in various formats.

+- **Main Function:**
+  - Runs text analysis on text files in a specified directory.

+### Azure Recommendation Module

+This module automates the generation of Azure service recommendations from customer transcripts, utilizing the OpenAI API.

+#### Functionality

+- Reads customer transcripts from a specified directory.
+- Generates recommendations using OpenAI's GPT-3 service.
+- Saves the recommendations to a designated folder.
+- Configurable through environment variables like API key, transcript and recommendation folder paths, prompt strategy, and output preferences.

+### Speech Text Server Module

+This module serves as a server for processing speech-to-text analysis.

+#### Functionality

+- Manages speech-to-text operations.
+- Provides functionalities like audio recording, text analysis, and recommendations generation.
+- Handles various server operations and client requests.

+### Transcribe Audio Files Module

+This module is designed for transcribing audio files using Azure's Speech-to-Text API.

+#### Functionality

+- Processes audio files, either individually or in a batch, for transcription.
+- Transcribes audio files to text using Azure's Speech-to-Text API.
+- Supports error handling during the transcription process.
+- Allows results to be written in different formats, including file, JSON, and SQLite database.

+![divider][divider]